 Dancers in Company

 Dancers in Company is the touring dance company of the University of Iowa Department of Dance.
 The group of approximately twelve undergraduate and graduate students tours Iowa and the Midwest from February to June each year offering live concerts, workshops, and lecture demonstrations for audiences of all ages.
 The company reflects the department's mission by training dancers in performance and choreography while providing them a top-notch, liberal arts education.
 The company's repertory changes annually and is created or selected from award-winning dances by faculty, guest artists, and emerging student choreographers.
 Nicholas Leichter, Thaddeus Davis, Gina Patterson, Harrison McEldowney, Charles Moulton, Shapiro and Smith, Peter Anastos, Claire Bataille, Toni Pimble, and Douglas Nielsen are just some of the guests who have staged dances for the company.
 The company presents a variety of dance styles including modern, contemporary ballet, dance theater, and other forms.

-Presently, the company is co-directed by Jessica Anthony and Alex Bush.
+Presently, the company is co-directed by George de la Peña and Alex Bush.

 The company was formed in 1984, when Dance Program Director Judy Allen and Mary Louise Plautz, who directed the Arts Education Outreach program, recognized the great need to bring live dance performances to Iowa audiences.
 Originally, the company was named Dancers To Go in order to capitalize on the desire to present in a variety of venues.
 The immediate goal was to merge education and performance through concerts that engaged both children and adults with the power and energy of live dance.
 Since its inception, the company has brought dance to many communities where a live dance concert is rare.